Harvey Mandel: Career

 On the night that Henry Vestine quit Canned Heat, Mandel was in the band's dressing room at the Fillmore West.
 Mike Bloomfield joined them for the first set, and Mandel came in for the second set.
 His third performance with the band was the Woodstock Festival in 1969.
 During this period, with Canned Heat bandmates Larry Taylor and Fito de la Parra, Mandel contributed to the 'Music from Free Creek' super session project.
 Mandel stayed with Canned Heat for a year, touring and recording material which appeared on three albums.
 "Let's Work Together", a song by Wilbert Harrison which was included in the album Future Blues became an international hit.
 He is also on the Live in Europe album recorded prior to the death of Alan Wilson.

 With Canned Heat bassist Larry Taylor, Mandel joined John Mayall's band for the next two years.
 He is heard playing on the two albums from that period USA Union and Back to the Roots.
 In 1972, he teamed up with Don "Sugarcane" Harris, Randy Resnick on guitar, Victor Conte on bass, and Paul Lagos on drums to form the band Pure Food and Drug Act, which released one album, Choice Cuts.
 During the 1970s Mandel released the albums Baby Batter (1970), The Snake (1972), Feel the Sound of Harvey Mandel (1974) and Shangrenade (1973), in the latter employing the technique of two-handed tapping.
 He also released an instructional video, Harvey Mandel: Blues Guitar & Beyond.

 When Rolling Stones guitarist Mick Taylor left the band, Mandel was given an audition as his replacement.
 He recorded two tracks with the Stones for their 1976 album Black and Blue: "Hot Stuff" (providing the lead guitar solo throughout) and "Memory Motel".

-Mandel acted in the film Chalk, which was directed by Rob Nilsson.
+Mandel acted in the 1996 film Chalk playing a surfer, which was directed by Rob Nilsson.